 How to identify alphonso mango

-Mango season has arrived, and we are eager you can hardly wait to dive into the delicious, sweet-smelling products of the period.
+Mango season has arrived, and we are eager that you can hardly wait to dive into the delicious, sweet-smelling products of the period.

 Many varieties of mangoes are available in India.